Dash Cams in Australia. A new trend with Australian Motorists

-Police are now recommending that these cameras are installed because of the “visual evidence” that may be provided in the unfortunate circumstance that an accident happens.
+Police are now recommending that dash cams are installed because of the “visual evidence” that may be provided in the unfortunate circumstance that an accident happens.

-Some in the police force are even going as far to say that the level of driving will improve tremendously with more dashcams being used because drivers will not be able to commit insurance scams and get away with them.
+Some in the police force are even going as far to say that the level of driving will improve tremendously with more dash cams being utilised, because drivers will not be able to commit insurance fraud and get away with it.

 A Growing Community

-There is a growing interest and online community surrounding vehicle cams.
+There is a growing interest and online community surrounding vehicle dash cams.

-The popularity of the page has been taking off the past couple of years as more and more Australian drivers are installing dashcams.
-The importance of an online community is threefold.
+The popularity of the page has been taking off the past couple of years as more and more Australian drivers are installing dash cams, to ultimately protect themselves.

 Firstly, the drivers are finding a place to share their own footage as well as view what others have recorded.
 This leads to a greater understanding of the dangers of the road.
 It also brings about ample discussion on the issues facing drivers each day in Australia.